 Brown the meat on all sides in three batches adding additional oil for each batch.
 This will take about five minutes per batch.
 Do not crowd the pan.
-Transfer the meat to a large plate and set aside.
+Transfer the meat to a large plate using a slotted spoon and set it aside.

 Note: Crowding the pan by trying to brown all of the meat at once will cause it to steam instead of sear.
 Preventing the meat from browning and developing a lovely caramelized flavor.

 Add the garlic and saute for an additional 5 minutes.
-Stir in the balsamic vinegar using a wooden spoon to scrape the brown bits from the bottom of the pan.
+Stir in the balsamic vinegar using a wooden spoon to scrape the browned bits from the bottom of the pan.
 Add the tomato paste and cook for a minute more.

 Add the beef broth, Worcestershire, bay leaves, rosemary, thyme, marjoram, and paprika.
 Bring to a boil scraping any additional brown bits from the bottom of the pan, cover, and place in the oven to braise for 2 hours.

-Remove the pot from the oven and add the potatoes.
-Cover and place back in the oven for thirty more minutes.
 Remove the pot from the oven again and add the mushrooms and peas.
 Cook for an additional thirty minutes or until the vegetables are cooked, the broth is thickened, and the meat is tender.

 Discard the bay leaf before serving.
 Salt and pepper to taste.

-Try substituting sweet potatoes for the white potatoes.
+Try substituting sweet potatoes for white potatoes.
 Or you could leave out the potatoes and serve it over egg noodles.
 Don't like peas?
 Try substituting green beans.